Katie Holmes Is Not Pregnant With Jamie Foxx’s Child, Despite Tabloid Report

 Even though they are more public about their relationship now, Jamie Foxx and Katie Holmes are still a notoriously private Hollywood couple.

 As Harper’s Bazaar reported, the couple took photos together at the Met Gala in May, their first official public outing as boyfriend and girlfriend.
-Katie wore a purple gown with a feather detail and Jamie wore a dark-colored suit with purple shoes, a sign that he tried to coordinate his look with hers.
+Katie wore a purple gown with feather detail and Jamie wore a dark-colored suit with purple shoes, a sign that he tried to coordinate his look with hers.

-According to People Magazine, Jamie Foxx and Katie Holmes first sparked dating rumors when they were spotted dancing together at a party in the Hamptons, way back in 2013, about a year after her marriage to Tom Cruise fell apart.
-At the time, an eye witness said that Katie was spotted taking a sip from Jamie’s drink.
+According to People Magazine, Jamie Foxx and Katie Holmes first sparked dating rumors when they were spotted dancing together at a party in the Hamptons way back in 2013, about a year after her marriage with Tom Cruise fell apart.
+At the time, an eyewitness said that Katie was spotted taking a sip from Jamie’s drink.

 Katie Holmes & Jamie Foxx spotted arriving at NYC hotel after making #MetGala debut https://t.co/yzabwdqVvb pic.twitter.com/lvUbYTlPKk